Ma11ock/joestar-ed/README.md

 # Building

 <p>joestar requres a C99 compliant compiler (perferably gcc or clang),
 and `make`.
-Its only dependency at the moment is libc.
-Make sure you have the basic development packages on your distro (or MinGW) on Windows.</p>
+Its dependencies are libc and Lua52 + Lua53.
+Make sure you have development packages on your distro (or MinGW) on Windows.</p>

 Then:
 ```shell